Selkie Project – Development of a streamlined commercialisation pathway for the Marine Renewable Energy (MRE) Industry

 - Project Manager

 Ireland and Wales have a large wave and tidal resource, which has the potential to provide significant low carbon energy.
-The development of successful MRE sector will lead to the production of clean electricity, job creation and technology export to a worldwide market.
-However, barriers to progression to commercialisation include, the lack of funding for R&D and pilot demonstration at sea and an absence of common procedures, methods and components within the sector.
+The development of a successful MRE sector will lead to the production of clean electricity, job creation, and technology export to a worldwide market.
+However, barriers to progression to commercialisation include, the lack of funding for R&D and pilot demonstration at sea and an absence of common procedures, methods, and components within the sector.

 Therefore, the aims of the project are: